 Distribution Policies.
 Distributions are authorized at the discretion of the Company's Board, based on the Company's analysis of its earnings, cash flow, anticipated cash flow, capital expenditure requirements and general financial condition.
 The Board's discretion may be influenced by its obligation to cause the Company to comply with the real estate investment trust tax requirements.
 Because the Company may receive income from interest or rents at various times during the Company's fiscal year, distributions may not reflect the Company's income and cash flow earned in that particular distribution period, but may be made in anticipation of cash flow that the Company expects to receive during a later period and may be made in advance of actual receipt of funds in an attempt to make distributions relatively uniform.
 Many of the factors that can affect the availability and timing of cash distributions to stockholders are beyond the Company's control, and a change in any one factor could adversely affect the Company's ability to pay future distributions.
 There can be no assurance that the Company will be able to achieve expected cash flows necessary to pay distributions or maintain distributions at a particular level, or that distributions will increase over time.
-In 2022, the Company lowered but continued to pay a regular quarterly distribution to account for inflation concerns as well as liquidity and cash management.
-The Board believes that the Company's distribution policies are in the best interests of the Company's stockholders because they are in keeping with investors' desire for current income while protecting the Company's liquidity needs.
-However, the Company will continue to monitor the extent of the impact on occupancy of the disruptions from the COVID-19 pandemic, labor shortages and increased expenses globally on its cash flows from operations in assisting the Board in determining the level of distributions going forward, if any.
+The Board believes the Company's distribution policies are in the best interests of the Company's stockholders because they are in keeping with investors' desire for current income while protecting the Company's liquidity needs.
+However, the Company will continue to monitor its cash flows from operations in assisting the Board in determining the level of distributions going forward, if any.

 Related Party Transactions.
-The Independent Directors are responsible for reviewing the Company's fees and expenses, including those payable to the Advisor and other related parties, at least annually or with sufficient frequency to determine that the Company's total fees and expenses are fair and reasonable in light of its investment performance, among other factors.
+The Independent Directors are responsible for reviewing the Company's fees and expenses payable to the Advisor and other related parties at least annually or with sufficient frequency to determine that the Company's total fees and expenses are fair and reasonable considering its investment performance, among other factors.
 The Independent Directors are also responsible for reviewing, at least annually, the performance of the Advisor and determining that compensation to be paid to the Advisor is reasonable in relation to the nature and quality of services performed and our performance.
-We have also reviewed the annual report and transactions with affiliates as outlined in Note 12 to the Consolidated Financial Statements for year ended December 31, 2022, and in our opinion, the transactions with affiliates are fair and reasonable to the Company and its stockholders and the terms of such transactions are at least as favorable as the terms of comparable transactions made on an arm's length basis.
+We have also reviewed the annual report and transactions with affiliates as outlined in Note 8 to the Consolidated Financial Statements for year ended December 31, 2024, and in our opinion, the transactions with affiliates are fair and reasonable to the Company and its stockholders and the terms of such transactions are at least as favorable as the terms of comparable transactions made on an arm's length basis.